-If you’re looking to add a new recipe to your holiday cookie repertoire this year, these tahini thumbprint cookies with a date caramel filling and dark chocolate drizzle are the answer!
+If you're looking for a new recipe for your holiday cookie repertoire this year, these tahini thumbprint cookies with a date caramel filling and dark chocolate drizzle are the answer!

-If you’ve been following us for awhile, you’ve probably noticed that we really love tahini.
-We love using it in a wide range of savory dishes, including as a dressing for this fall kale salad and in this roasted eggplant carrot dip, but we also love adding it to desserts – it adds such a beautiful, nutty flavor that we can’t get enough of.
+If you've been following us for a while, you've probably noticed that we really love tahini.
+We use it in a wide range of savory dishes, including dressing this fall kale salad.
+We also it in desserts.
+It adds such a beautiful, nutty flavor that we can't get enough of.

-We’ve already shared a basic recipe for tahini chocolate chip cookie bars and hazelnut tahini brownies, but these thumbprint cookies with a date caramel filling are our favorite use of tahini in a dessert so far.
+We shared a basic recipe for hazelnut tahini brownies.
+However, these thumbprint cookies with a date caramel filling are our favorite use of tahini in a dessert so far.

 Store-bought tahini can differ widely in texture, consistency and taste.
 Our favorite brand is Soom, so we're thrilled to be partnering with them to share this recipe!

-Soom is a woman-owned, family company with an awesome team – we really can’t say enough good things about them!
-They also recently came out with a brand new product: Soom Silan is a delicious, rich date syrup that we’ve been adding to everything, including these cookies!
+Soom is a woman-owned, family company with an awesome team - we really can’t say enough good things about them!
+They also recently launched a new product: Soom Silan.
+It's a delicious, rich date syrup that we’ve been adding to everything, including these cookies!

-The cookie base is buttery, slightly nutty and seriously addictive, and the filling is made with just two ingredients – Silan and medjool dates to make a creamy paste that works perfectly as a thumbprint filling.
+The cookie base is buttery, slightly nutty and seriously addictive, and the filling uses just two ingredients.
+Silan and medjool dates to make a creamy paste that works perfectly as a thumbprint filling.

 Slightly nutty and seriously addictive, these tahini shortbread cookies with a date caramel filling are the new cookie recipe you're looking for!
 (Chocolate drizzle optional, but encouraged)